Pushkar Sohoni: Experience

-In October 2016, Pushkar Sohoni joined the Indian Institute of Science Education and Research, Pune as an assistant professor, and became an associate professor in 2019.
+In October 2016, Pushkar Sohoni joined the Indian Institute of Science Education and Research, Pune as an assistant professor, and became an associate professor in 2019, and a professor in 2025.
 Before that, he worked as the South Asia Bibliographer and Librarian at the University of Pennsylvania Libraries, and a lecturer in the Department of South Asian Studies from 2011 to 2016.
 In this period, Pushkar Sohoni was in charge of the South Asia Collection at the University of Pennsylvania Libraries, and wrote a "widely circulated blog post" on collecting practices for libraries.
 He was on the advisory board of the Title VI South Asia Center.
 Pushkar Sohoni also served as a member of the Committee on South Asian Libraries and Documentation (CONSALD), and was on the executive board of the South Asia Materials Project (SAMP) from 2013 to 2015.
 In 2017–18, he was a visiting associate professor at Anant National University.
 His work on the palaces of the Nizam Shahs has been cited in several popular and scholarly articles and essays.
 He has also written about language, scripts, numismatics, and material culture.

 Pushkar Sohoni often speaks at public events, and has led heritage walks.
 He often speaks on the local history of Pune.
 Dr. Sohoni has lectured extensively on the architecture of the Deccan.
 He has lectured on several occasions at Jnanapravaha in Mumbai.
-He has also appeared in a documentary film Tales of Ahmednagar on historic Ahmednagar produced by Live History India, a portal for which he was one of the earliest contributors.
-He has also featured in other films on the kings of Ahmadnagar, such as The Mad King Murtaza.
+He has also appeared in several documentary films, such as Revelations Monumentales: Taj Mahal, and Tales of Ahmednagar.
 In January 2020, he was on a panel at the Kerala Literature Festival to discuss Tony Joseph's book Early Indians.
 Dr. Sohoni has also been a moderator at several conferences, including the History Literature Festival.
 He has taught at the University of Pennsylvania, the University of the Arts (Philadelphia), the University of British Columbia, and Comenius University in Bratislava, in addition to the Indian Institute of Science Education and Research, Pune.
 He has been a visiting critic at KRVIA.

 Pushkar Sohoni worked on conservation projects in Mesa Verde National Park and in the Saint Louis Cemetery in New Orleans, as part of the Centre for Architectural Conservation (then known as the Architectural Conservation Laboratory) at the University of Pennsylvania.
 He was a member of the archaeological expedition to Iran in 2004, to excavate sites of the Jiroft culture.
 In 2005, he worked for the Architectural Heritage division of INTACH, New Delhi, working on the documentation of Durbar Hall in Qila Mubarak, Patiala.